jrouwe/JoltPhysics/Docs/Architecture.md

 ![Even with the LinearCast motion quality the blue object rotates through the green object in a single time step.](Images/LongAndThin.jpg)

+# Character Controllers {#character-controllers}

+The [Character](@ref Character) and [CharacterVirtual](@ref CharacterVirtual) classes can be used to create a character controller.
+These are usually used to represent the player as a simple capsule or tall box and perform collision detection while the character navigates through the world.

+The Character class is the simplest controller and is essentially a rigid body that has been configured to only allow translation (and no rotation so it stays upright).
+It is simulated together with the other rigid bodies so it properly reacts to them.
+Because it is simulated, it is usually not the best solution for a player as the player usually requires a lot of behavior that is non-physical.
+This character controller is cheap so it is recommended for e.g. simple AI characters.
+After every PhysicsSystem::Update call you must call Character::PostSimulation to update the ground contacts.

+The CharacterVirtual class is much more advanced.
+It is implemented using collision detection functionality only (through NarrowPhaseQuery) and is simulated when CharacterVirtual::Update is called.
+Since the character is not 'added' to the world, it is not visible to rigid bodies and it only interacts with them during the CharacterVirtual::Update function by applying impulses.
+This does mean there can be some update order artifacts, like the character slightly hovering above an elevator going down, because the characters moves at a different time than the other rigid bodies.
+Separating it has the benefit that the update can happen at the appropriate moment in the game code.
+Multiple CharacterVirtuals can update concurrently, so it is not an issue if the game code is parallelized.

+CharacterVirtual has the following extra functionality:
+* Sliding along walls
+* Interaction with elevators and moving platforms
+* Enhanced steep slope detection (standing in a funnel whose sides are too steep to stand on will not be considered as too steep)
+* Stair stepping through the CharacterVirtual::ExtendedUpdate call
+* Sticking to the ground when walking down a slope through the CharacterVirtual::ExtendedUpdate call
+* Support for specifying a local coordinate system that allows e.g. [walking around in a flying space ship](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/Character/CharacterSpaceShipTest.cpp) that is equipped with 'inertial dampers' (a sci-fi concept often used in games).

+If you want CharacterVirtual to have presence in the world, it is recommended to pair it with a slightly smaller [Kinematic](@ref EMotionType) body (or Character).
+After each update, move this body using BodyInterface::MoveKinematic to the new location.
+This ensures that standard collision tests like ray casts are able to find the character in the world and that fast moving objects with motion quality [LinearCast](@ref EMotionQuality) will not pass through the character in 1 update.
+As an alternative to a Kinematic body, you can also use a regular Dynamic body with a [gravity factor](@ref BodyCreationSettings::mGravityFactor) of 0.
+Ensure that the character only collides with dynamic objects in this case.
+The advantage of this approach is that the paired body doesn't have infinite mass so is less strong.

+To get started take a look at the [Character](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/Character/CharacterTest.cpp) and [CharacterVirtual](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/Character/CharacterVirtualTest.cpp) examples.

 # The Simulation Step {#the-simulation-step}

 The simulation step [PhysicsSystem::Update](@ref PhysicsSystem::Update) uses jobs ([JobSystem](@ref JobSystem)) to perform the needed work.
 This allows spreading the workload across multiple CPU's.
 We use a Sequential Impulse solver with warm starting as described in [Modeling and Solving Constraints - Erin Catto](https://box2d.org/files/ErinCatto_ModelingAndSolvingConstraints_GDC2009.pdf)